 This test is important for diagnosing PBC.
 Almost all people with the condition will test positive.
 It is rare that a person without the condition will have a positive result.
 However, some people with a positive test for AMA and no other sign of liver disease may progress to PBC over time.

-Abnormal results may also be found, less often, in people with other kinds of liver disease and some autoimmune diseases.
+Rarely, abnormal results may also be found.
+This may occur due to other kinds of liver disease and some autoimmune diseases.

 Risks for having blood drawn are slight, but can include: